catalinpit/learn-platform/learn-platform-helm/README.md

 - `--image-tag`: The Docker image tag (default: latest)
 - `--domain`: The domain name for the ingress (default: sf.catalins.tech)

-#### Option 2: Using Helm commands
+#### Option 2: Using Helm commands (from local machine)

-To deploy manually using Helm commands:
+To deploy manually from your local machine using Helm commands:

 1. Create the namespace if it doesn't exist: